Securing APIs: NextAuth

 }

-Please save the file and observe in terminal that tyour server was automatically reloaded.
+Please save the file and observe in the terminal that your server was automatically compiled and reloaded.
+Please run the following command:

 try {